daKmoR/generate-typescript-definition-files-from-javascript/README.md

 tags: javascript, typescript, jsdoc, buildless
 ---

-First of all let me say that I have been putting this blog post off for quite a while.
-I am a little afraid that I am not going to do TypeScript justice.
-The reason for that is that we are going to use it heavily - but in a rather indirect way.

-See - we are a big fan of a [buildless](https://dev.to/open-wc/on-the-bleeding-edge-3cb8) development setup.
-We have [a post](https://dev.to/open-wc/developing-without-a-build-1-introduction-26ao) or [two](https://dev.to/open-wc/developing-without-a-build-2-es-dev-server-1cf5) about it 😬
-It is [our belief](https://open-wc.org/about/rationales.html) that it is the best way to bring developers (you) and the platform (browser) back on the same table.

-Knowing this makes it hard to root for TypeScript as it is a [Transpiler Language]() - in other words, it requires a build step.

-So how come we are still fans?
+At [open-wc](https://open-wc.org), we are big fans of [buildless](https://dev.to/open-wc/on-the-bleeding-edge-3cb8) development setups.
+We have [a post](https://dev.to/open-wc/developing-without-a-build-1-introduction-26ao) or [two](https://dev.to/open-wc/developing-without-a-build-2-es-dev-server-1cf5) about it 😄.
+[We believe](https://open-wc.org/about/rationales.html) that the future is all about coming back to the web platform.
+That means relying on native browser features in preference to userland or JavaScript solutions or development tools.
+That's why we have made it our mission to provide you the developer with the tools and techniques to use the platform *today*, even before legacy browsers are finally dropped.

+This approach grants us tremendous advantages in <abbr title="developer experience">DX</abbr>, performance, and accessibility, but there are drawbacks.
+JavaScript, famously, is dynamically typed.
+Developers who want to enjoy type checking at development time will typically reach for Microsoft's TypeScript, Facebook's Flow, or Google's Clojure compiler.
+All of these require a build step.

-Let's dive into and see what Types can give you.
+Can we enjoy a safely typed developer experience while "staying true" to the web platform?
+Let's first dive in and see what Types can give us.

-#### We will start by writing some tests in TypeScript:
+## Examples in TypeScript

+Let's say we want a function which takes a number or string and returns the square.

 ```js
 // helpers.test.ts